Youth Participants

 Youth Participant

 Yushin is a junior at New Covenant Academy in Los Angeles.
 He is an international student from South Korea.
-He attended the St. Gregory Nazianzen School in Los Angeles from the Second to Fourth Grade.
-Then, he went back to Korea and lived with his family for five years.
+He attended the St. Gregory Nazianzen School in Los Angeles from the second to fourth grade.
+After that, he returned to Korea and lived there with his family for five years.
 A semester before his middle school graduation, he decided to come back to the United States on his own.
-He attended the Bloomington Christian School in Riverside, California and later enrolled at New Covenant Academy in Koreatown.
-He likes to play and watch soccer, and also plays the drums, piano, and violin.
+He attended the Bloomington Christian School in Riverside, California, and later enrolled at New Covenant Academy in Koreatown.
+He likes playing and watching soccer, and he also plays the drums, piano, and violin.
 He hopes to attend UCLA, where he is interested in studying artificial intelligence.

 yushin’s story →